JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Common practices for designing for failure:

-      - Decouple ETL process from ML pipeline (AWS GLUE & Amazon EMR)
+      - Decouple ETL process from ML pipeline (AWS GLUE & Amazon EMR) &rarr; use Apache Spark to handle large amounts.